syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/basic-features.md

 # Basic features in .NET MAUI DateTime Range Slider

-This section explains about how to add date-time range slider(SfDateTimeRangeSlider).
+This section explains about how to add DateTime Range Slider(SfDateTimeRangeSlider).

 ## Minimum